knoobdev/sublime-text3-build-3143-fix-license-key/README.md

 **Note: If the block hosts do not solve the problem, try block access firewall.**

-After edited hosts, your can using the license key:
+After edit hosts, your can using the license key:

 ---
 —– BEGIN LICENSE —–